cloudevents/spec/kafka-transport-binding.md

 The receiver of the event can distinguish between the two content modes by inspecting the `ce_datacontenttype` [Header][Kafka-Message-Header] of the Kafka message.
-If the value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses *structured* mode, otherwise it defaults to *binary* mode.
+If no value is given, or if the value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses *structured* mode, otherwise it uses *binary* mode.

 If a receiver finds a CloudEvents media type as per the above rule, but with an event format that it cannot handle, for instance